jaemily-gc/jaemily-gc/README.md

   ⚡  I noticed my works were cloned 4x already even if I was prohibiting it, and it was just yesterday since I uploaded them.
 I figured that the only way to truly prevent unauthorized cloning is to make them private.
- So please, kindly communicate through my e-mail and send me your GitHub e-mail if you need to `see` my portfolio, so I can let you `see` them.
+ So please, kindly communicate through my e-mail and send me your GitHub e-mail if you need to `see/view` my projects, so I can let you `see/view` them.
 Thank you! 😄

   My e-mail address is:    jaemilycadimas@gmail.com